If you’re creating quality content that doesn’t quite hit the mark in search engine results, we should discuss keywords and keyword intent in SEO.

 For instance, someone searching for a “Facebook login” intends to navigate directly to the website.
 In this case, the user’s goal is to reach a specific online location rather than gather information or make a transaction.

-Such intent is usually linked to popular websites, brands, or tools the audience wants to find and use.
+Such intent is typically associated with popular websites, brands, or tools that the audience wants to discover and utilize.

 2. Informational Intent